Polonia Bytom

-Polonia Bytom ([pɔˈlɔɲja ˈbɨtɔm]) is a Polish football club based in Bytom, founded in 1920, two times Polish Champions.
-The team currently plays in the III liga (as of 2022–23).
+Polonia Bytom ([pɔˈlɔɲja ˈbɨtɔm]) is a Polish football club based in Bytom.
+Founded in 1920, the team won two championships, in 1954 and 1962.
+As of the 2025–26 season, they compete in the I liga, the second tier of Polish football.

 History

 Beginnings

 Polonia was founded on 4 January 1920 in the Upper Silesian city of Bytom, during the hectic months of the Silesian Uprisings.
 In late 1922, however, as a result of the Upper Silesia plebiscite, Bytom remained part of Germany and the club ceased to exist.

 In May 1945, numerous players and officials of another Polish club, Pogoń Lwów, arrived in Bytom and decided to revive Polonia.
 On 17 May 1945, the team played its first game in over two decades, defeating Warta Poznań 3–2.

 Polonia is considered the continuation of Pogoń Lwów; its logo is very similar to the logo of Lwów's team as well as their colours, red-blue.

 1950s and 1960s

 Polonia achieved greatest success in the 1950s and 1960s, when it was one of the top teams in Poland.
 It has won the Polish championship twice, in 1954 and 1962.
 In 1952, 1958, 1959 and 1961 Polonia Bytom was the vice-champion of Poland.
 It reached the Polish Cup final in 1964.
 It performed well in the Intertoto Cup, reaching the final in the 1963–64 season after defeating teams such as Red Star Belgrade, Sampdoria and fellow Polish side Odra Opole.
 It won the trophy in the 1964–65 season after defeating teams like RC Lens, Schalke 04, Liège and SC Leipzig.
 Polonia also won the 1965 International Soccer League and finished third in the Polish league in the 1965–66 and 1968–69 seasons.

 During that period, Polish international player and goalkeeper Edward Szymkowiak played for Polonia.
 The club stadium is named after him, and has a capacity of 5,500 spectators.